Om-Midya/UniversitySystem/README.md

 ## Contact
 For any questions or concerns, please contact Om Midya at om.midya@example.com or via [GitHub](https://github.com/om-midya)

-## Project Contributors
-This project has been made possible by the contributions of various individuals.
-Here's a breakdown of who did what:

-- **Archisman Midya**: Worked on the Applicant Module and Program Module.
-- **Ajai Sharan**: Contributed to the Department Module.
-- **Harsh Panchal**: Focused on designing aspects and DTOs (Data Transfer Objects).
-- **Pradyut Fogla**: Contributed to both the Admission module and Program module.
-- **Purvansh Sahu**: Specialized in exception handling.
-- **Sheza Mishal**: Worked on creating the models.
 ```

 This updated README.md file includes the information about all the possible endpoints and model implementation.